Bonifaceebuka/raily-assessments/README.md

 	Visit localhost:8000/ to see the front-end of the application

 ### Assumptions or decisions made during the development
 1. Assumed that this is a single paged application.
-Having that in mind, I decided not to create a controller that will return the `index.blade.php` as the landing page.
+Having that in mind, I decided not to create a controller that will return the `index.blade.php` as the landing page and moved the logic to route file `web.php`.
 2. I assumed that there maybe need for future modifications on the project core pages.
 That is why I decided to create a layout that will have the primary parts of the project(header, footer etc).
 This will help in the easier maintainance of the project when needed.

 #### Challenges faced and how they were overcome